+DEPENDABIL

+which employee can be counted on Not observed Needs improvement to carry out instructions and fulfill responsibilities.
+Consistently meets standards Superior

+Comments:

+INITIATIVE

+• hink and act without being urged Not observed Consistently meets standards

+Not observed Needs improvement Superior

+Comments:

+The extent to volutions of the control of the contr es, safety, and sanitation/cleanlines established rules and regulations regarding punctuality/time ss.
+Consistently meets standards Superior

+Comments:

-out instructions and fulfill responsibilities.
-Consistently meets standards Comments: Needs Improvement Superior INITIATIVE and act without being urged Not observed Needs improvement Consistently meets standards Superior Comments: · · The extent to which punctuality/time class RULES AND REGULATIONS h the employee complies with e ock procedures, safety, and sar Not observed Needs improvement nitation/ ned rules and regulations regarding cleanliness.
-Consistently meets standards Superior CCT EQUIPMENT AND SUPPL h equipment and supplies are h Not observed Needs improvement carefully and in a reasonable manner.
-Consistently meets standards Superior The ability to relate L SKILLS - CO-WORKERS e effectively with other staff Not observed Needs improvement Consistently meets standards Superior
+TRICT EQUIPMENT AND SUPPL which equipment and supplies are h Not observed Needs improvement TIES nandled carefully and in a reasonable manner.
+Consistently meets standards Superior

+The ability to r elate effectively with other staff.
+Not observed Needs improvement Consistently meets standards Superior